dovecot/documentation/docs/core/config/auth/passdb.md

 Change the username (eg. lowercase it).

 This is mostly useful in case-insensitive username lookups to get the username returned back using the same casing always.
-Otherwise depending on your configuration it may cause problems, such as `/var/mail/user` and `/var/mail/User` mailboxes created for the same user.
+Otherwise, depending on your configuration it may cause problems, such as `/var/mail/user` and `/var/mail/User` mailboxes created for the same user.